-Set out below is a description of the Group's principal credit card programs:
+Set out below is a description of the Bank's principal credit card programs:

-- The "Bonus Card," which is the flagship credit card brand of the Group, had more than 7.5 million cards in issue and approximately 254,000 merchant partners as of 31 December 2016.
-The Group issues VISA, Mastercard and AMEX branded cards pursuant to customary licensing arrangements. - The "Miles&Smiles" card is designed to serve frequent flyers in cooperation with Turkish Airlines.
+- The "Bonus Card," which is the flagship credit card brand of the Bank, had more than 7.8 million cards in issue and 295,896 merchant partners as of 31 December 2017.
+The Bank issues VISA, Mastercard and AMEX branded cards pursuant to customary licensing arrangements. - The "Miles&Smiles" card is designed to serve frequent flyers in cooperation with Turkish Airlines.
 Miles&Smiles offers the cardholders the opportunity to earn flight miles from credit card purchases.
-As of 31 December 2016, there were one million Miles&Smiles cards in issue.
-Turkish Airlines tenders this programme periodically and, while an expensive programme to participate in, the Group's participation is profitable overall for the Group due to the acquisition of high-quality customers that it provides. - In February 2006, the Group introduced the first flexible card in Turkey, which is named "Flexi."
+As of 31 December 2017, there were over 1.1 million Miles&Smiles cards in issue.
+Turkish Airlines tenders this programme periodically and, while an expensive programme to participate in, the Bank's participation is profitable overall for the Bank due to the acquisition of high-quality customers that it provides. - In February 2006, the Bank introduced the first flexible card in Turkey, which is named "Flexi."
 This programme allows cardholders to customise a credit card with respect to the interest rate, reward system and card fee and even enables them to make a card design of their choice.
-As of 31 December 2016, there were approximately 109,200 Flexi cards in issue. - "Money Card" was introduced in 2009 and provides the opportunity to earn and redeem "money," the points in Migros' rewards program, in over 1500 sales points of Migros (a large Turkish grocery store) and affiliated stores (outlets) and their millions of customers.
-As of 31 December 2016, there were 312,297 Money Cards. - The Group launched American Express Credit Cards in January 2007 and provides a broad range of American Express products.
-Moreover, the Group has an active and strong presence in the market for cards for corporate employees and virtual cards. - GPS has also licensed the Bonus Card brand to other banks, which as of 31 December 2016 had over 5.5 million "Bonus Card"-branded cards in issue.
-While the Bank does not carry the loans made under these cards, Garanti Payment Services receives fees in connection with this business and the greater volume of Bonus Cards in circulation adds to GPS' ability to offer an attractive package to merchants hosting POS systems.
+As of 31 December 2017, there were 91,568 Flexi cards in issue. - "Money Card" was introduced in 2009 and provides the opportunity to earn and redeem "money," the points in Migros' rewards program, in over 1,500 sales points of Migros (a large Turkish grocery store) and affiliated stores (outlets) and their millions of customers.
+As of 31 December 2017, there were 305,189 Money Cards. - The Bank launched American Express Credit Cards in January 2007 and provides a broad range of American Express products.
+Moreover, the Bank has an active and strong presence in the market for cards for corporate employees and virtual cards. - The Bank has also licensed the Bonus Card brand to other banks, which as of 31 December 2017 had over 6.0 million "Bonus Card"-branded cards in issue.
+While the Bank does not carry the loans made under these cards, the Bank receives fees in connection with this business and the greater volume of Bonus Cards in circulation adds to the Bank' ability to offer an attractive package to merchants hosting POS systems.